4 Tips for Booking Cheap Flights (New 2020)

 When you take into account all the time at the airport, the flight takes about 5 hours until you land in Heathrow.
 Plus, the train from Heathrow to the city takes 45 min.

 Another plus of taking trains is that you get to see the countryside.
-There is more elbow room.
+Landscape so stunning you have trouble coming up with the right descriptive words.
+Oh yea, and there is more elbow room.

 Instead of rushing around like you do in the airport you can spend time sitting reading, writing, or watching movies.

 So these are reasons why I always consider taking trains instead of planes.

 The post covers a lot of countries in popular cities in Europe from all different countries like Germany, Italy, France, and the Czech Republic.
 One – of the many – fun facts about me is that I love Italy.

 If you are heading to Europe this summer, I highly recommend checking it out.